htw-imi-showtime/showtime-website/content/_index.md

 [-> check_the_schedule](schedule)
 {{</teaser>}}

-{{<teaser category="projects" title="One Term Eight Projects">}}
+{{<teaser category="projects" title="One Term Ten Projects">}}
 Bachelor students do one, Master students two practical projects during their studies.
-This term, we are happy to present four projects in the Bachelor's and four Projects in the Master's program.
+This term, we are happy to present five projects in the Bachelor's and five Projects in the Master's program.
 [-> discover_the_projects](projects)
 {{</teaser>}}